-- 1. Derive the Smagorinsky model in two different ways (Sections 18.6 and 18.22) - 2.
-Show that when a first-order upwind schemes is used for the convection term, an additional diffusion term and dissipation terms appear because of a numerical SGS viscosity - 3.
-When doing LES, how fine does the mesh need to be in the near-wall region?
-Why does it need to be that fine? - 4.
-Describe URANS.
-How is the instantaneous velocity decomposed?
-What turbulence models are used?
-What is scale separation? - 5.
-What is DES?
-The length scale in the RANS S-A model reads $\left(\frac{\tilde{\nu}t}{d}\right)^2$; how is it computed in the corresponding DES model? - 6.
-How is the length scale computed in a $k-\varepsilon$ two-equation DES model?
-Where in a boundary layer does the DES model switch from RANS to LES? - 7.
+- 8. How is the length scale computed in a $k \varepsilon$ two-equation DES model?
+Where in a boundary layer does the DES model switch from RANS to LES? - 9.
 The modified (reduced) length scale in two-equation DES models can be introduced in different ways.
 It it usually introduced in one transport equation.
 Which one and which term?
 Apart from this transport equation, it is sometimes used in a another equation.
 Which one?
-What is the effect on the modeled, turbulent quantities? - 8.
-What is DDES?
-Why was it invented? - 9.
-Describe hybrid LES-RANS based on a one-equation model.
+What is the effect on the modeled, turbulent quantities?